 The Free Application for Federal Student Aid, more commonly known as FAFSA, is the gateway to most types of college financial aid.
-This application asks questions about the student and family's financial situation to assess financial need.
+This application asks questions about the student and family's financial situation to assess financial needs.
 The federal government, state governments, and individual schools use the information to determine your financial aid award.

 - Student loans are available to all applicants, regardless of financial need.
 The most common program is the William D. Ford Federal Direct Loan Program, which offers student loans and parent loans directly from the federal government.
 Students who have demonstrated significant financial need may receive subsidized Direct Loans or Perkins Loans.
-The federal government will pay the interest on these loans while the student is enrolled in school.
+The federal government will pay the interest on these loans while enrolled in school.

-- Federal work-study awards allow students to work part-time, on or off campus, during the school year to help pay for some of their education costs.
+- Federal work-study awards allow students to work part-time, on or off-campus, during the school year to help pay for some of their education costs.

-How and when do I apply?
+How and When do I Apply?

-© Fintactix, LLC 2019
+© Fintactix, LLC 2021